Byzantium to Constantinople

 It’s known that there has been a human presence in Istanbul since the Neolithic period, but when it comes to urbanization Chalcedon was the first settlement in the area known […]

-It's known that there has been a human presence in Istanbul since the Neolithic period, but when it comes to urbanization Chalcedon was the first settlement in the area known today as Istanbul. , the origins of Istanbul, was founded later by the ruler of Megara, King Byzas.
+It’s known that there has been a human presence in Istanbul since the Neolithic period, but when it comes to urbanization Chalcedon was the first settlement in the area known today as Istanbul.
+Byzantium, the origins of Istanbul, was founded later by the ruler of Megara, King Byzas.

-One Helenestic myth about King Byzas' foundation of says that Zeus felt in love with Io who was the daughter of Inakhos.
-Zeus was very afraid of Hera, his jealous wife, and he transformed the girl into a heifer in order to protect her from Hera's wrath.
+One Helenestic myth about King Byzas’ foundation of Byzantium says that Zeus felt in love with Io who was the beautiful daughter of Inakhos.
+Zeus was very afraid of Hera, his jealous wife, and he transformed the girl into a heifer in order to protect her from Hera’s wrath.
 Hera found out about the transformation of Io and sent a monster to kill her, but Zeus sent Hermes to stop it.
 Then, Hera sent a horsefly to torment Io and she always had to keep on moving to escape it.
 While Io was passing through a valley, it was suddenly filled with water and the Bosphorus was formed.
-Every the horse fly bit Io, she shook her head and shaped the land with her horns.
-One of the other valley was also filled with water and formed the Horn.
+Every time the horse fly bit Io, she shook her head and shaped the land with her horns.
+One of the other valley was also filled with water and formed the Golden Horn.
 Later, Io gave a birth to a girl, a daughter of Zeus, and named her Keroessa.
-She later made love to Poseidon, god of the , and they had baby named Byzas, later to be the founder and king of Byzantion.
+She later made love to Poseidon, god of the sea, and they had baby named Byzas, later to be the founder and king of Byzantion.

 Byzas was king of Megara, an ancient port city located in the Attic peninsula, and home of the current capital of Greece, Athens.
 The Megarans used their port for the wool trade and enjoyed a wealthy life from it.
 Later, they used their riches to build ships and sailed out to colonize other lands.
 They colonized Sicily, to the north of Syracuse and the Asian shores of the Bosphorus.

 The founding story of Byzantium dates back to the colonists lead by Byzas who left Megara to find a place to settle.
 The legend says that Byzas consulted the Oracle of Delphi to ask where he should establish his new city.
 The oracle advised him to go out and raise a settlement opposite the land of the blind, on the other side of the water.
-He didn't understand what this really meant at that .
-When they came upon Sarayburnu, they saw Chalcedon on the other side of the water, and they all were very suprised by how the area was.
+He didn’t understand what this really meant at that time.
+When they came upon Sarayburnu, they saw Chalcedon on the other side of the water, and they all were very suprised by how beautiful the area was.
 Then, Byzas remembered the words of the Oracle.
-Byzas thought that the colonists in Chalcedon had to be blind that they hadn't seen this much nicer land across the water.
+Byzas thought that the colonists in Chalcedon had to be blind that they hadn’t seen this much nicer land across the water.
 He founded his new city there on the European coast and named it Byzantion after himself.

 Byzantium paid a price for the continued war between the Greeks and Persians and later between the Greeks and the Spartans.
 It gained its independence back when Alexander the Great conquered Persia.
 After becoming an ally of the Roman Empire, Byzantium became very Romanized in many ways.
 The relationship between Rome and Byzantium was ended by Septimus Severus.
 He destroyed most of the city and massacred its residents because Byzantium had supported his rival.
 He would later regret his actions and decided to rebuild it.
 It might have been part of his unspoken apology to the city when he built the Hippodrome where theatrical plays and gladiator fights entertained the masses.